-It's simple easy to make this Paleo Baking Powder Recipe.
+It's simple and easy to make this Paleo baking powder recipe.
 I must admit that for a long time I thought Bob's Red Mill baking powder was Paleo.
 I don't know why I thought this.
 Clearly, if you read the label, it has corn starch - which is definitely not Paleo.
-So I searched and searched to buy Paleo baking powder so I could tell my readers what baking powder to buy.
+So I searched and searched to buy baking powder that's Paleo so I could tell my readers what kind to buy.

-But I can't find any commercial Paleo baking powder available to purchase.
+But I can't find any available to purchase.
 I think it's because it's #1 so easy to make yourself and #2 doesn't last very long.
-In fact, most Paleo baking powder recipes say to only make enough for one day or to only store it for a few weeks.
+In fact, most Paleo recipes say to only make enough for one day or only store it for a few weeks.

-If you are reading this post, it's probably because you are making one of the recipes on my blog that calls for Paleo baking powder.
+If you are reading this post, it's probably because you are making one of the recipes on my blog that calls for baking powder that's Paleo.
 What I recommend is that you make just enough for the recipe you are making since it's easy to make and doesn't last that long.
-Since you will use different amounts for each recipe, I think this simple recipe will make it easy for you to create any amount of baking powder you want.
+Since you will use different amounts for each recipe, I think this simple recipe will make it easy for you to create any amount you want.

-Please note that there are several different ways to make your own baking powder.
+Please note that there are several different ways to make your own.
 The basic idea is to mix baking soda with an acid.
 Please choose ONE of these recipes, based on what you have on hand.
 I have ranked them in order to try.

 I think you'll appreciate how there isn't any cornstarch in this recipe.
 Most of you should have these ingredients already in your pantry and be able to whip up this homemade baking powder in a jiffy!